GA-CyberWorkforceAcademy/GTA-Labs/nix-commands.md

 Access Control
 ==============

-Linux has the traditional simple Unix form of Discretionary Access Control (DAC) known as *permission bits*.
+Linux has the traditional simple Linux form of Discretionary Access Control (DAC) known as *permission bits*.
 Every file has an owner, and every file belongs to a group.
 The owner controls access to a file; the owner of a file assigns his/her own permissions, permissions for members of the owning group, and others (everyone else).
-These three entities (referred to as user, group and other) may be given one or more of the following permissions to files or directories: read, write, and execute.
+These three entities (referred to as user, group and other) may be given one or more of the following permissions to files or
+directories: read, write, and execute.

 Display the contents of your home directory: